cstylianides96/sepsis-prediction/README.md

 Parallel data preprocessing was performed on an HPC cluster running Rocky Linux 8.5, featuring multiple compute nodes with AMD EPYC 7313 CPUs, up to 512 GB RAM and managed via SLURM.
 Experiments were conducted on a local workstation running Ubuntu 22.04.5 LTS with Linux kernel 6.8.0.
 The system was equipped with an Intel Core i9-12900K CPU (16 cores, 24 threads, up to 5.2 GHz) and 62 GB of RAM.
-Analyses were run on Python 3.10.
+Analyses were run on Python >= 3.10.
 Deep learning models were implemented using keras-core with the TensorFlow backend and executed on the CPU.

 ------------------------------------------------------------------------------------------------------------------------
 ### Steps to use this repository
 1. Install all required packages from the **requirements.txt** file.
-2. Create the following directories: data_raw, data_per_patient, data_processed, models, plots, results, predictions, thresholds.
+2. Create the following directories: data_raw, data_per_patient, data_processed, models, plots, results, predictions,
+thresholds, xai-output.
-3. Download raw [MIMIC-IV v2.2](https://physionet.org/content/mimiciv/2.2/) data and the derived ['sepsis3'](https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/concepts/sepsis) table in the 'raw_data' directory.
+3. Download raw [MIMIC-IV v2.2](https://physionet.org/content/mimiciv/2.2/) data and create the ['sepsis3'](https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/concepts/sepsis) table.
+Save them in the 'data_raw' directory.
 4. Run pipeline_main.py for the full pipeline.

 The final GBM and LSTM models discussed in the paper are provided in the 'models' directory.
 Data in the form they were